voicelessreason/warlightBot/README.txt

 /*~~~~~~~~~~~~~~~~~~~~~~~~~~~~*/

 This is an AI bot designed to play Warlight (an online adaptation of the game Risk).
 It is currently playing ranked games on theaigames.com.
-This was my senior project at Goucher College.
+The warlight engine is available here: https://github.com/theaigames/conquest-engine This was my senior project at Goucher College.

 My bot is built upon a starter bot template designed by MasterJos (Parser.cpp, Region.cpp, SuperRegion.cpp, Main.cpp) There are six classes.
 The bots main logic (strategy) is implemented within the "Bot.cpp" file,